john-kurkowski/john-kurkowski.github.io/about/index.md

 ## About Me

-I'm a **full stack web developer** with a passion for **usability** and data transparency, making the audience more informed, productive, engaged, & entertained.
+I'm a **full stack web developer** with a passion for **usability** and data transparency.
+I help make the audience more informed, productive, engaged, & entertained.

 Any software user interface worth its salt is an iceberg.
 The user sees only